MAX Orange Line (TriMet): Route

-On the opposite end of Tilikum Crossing in Southeast Portland, the streetcar tracks diverge near OMSI.
-The MAX tracks turn southeast and run parallel to the Union Pacific Railroad (UP).
-A stop is located near the intersection of Clinton Street and 12th Avenue.
-At 17th Avenue, the line turns south and runs along the median of 17th Avenue with stops at Holgate Boulevard and Rhine Street.
-It exits the median just north of McLoughlin Boulevard and continues parallel to this road, the Portland and Western Railroad, and UP through to Milwaukie, with stops at Bybee Boulevard and Tacoma Street.
+While the streetcar tracks diverge northward near OMSI, the MAX tracks turn southeast and run parallel to the Union Pacific Railroad (UP).
+At Southeast Pershing and 17th, the line enters the median of Southeast 17th Avenue and then exits just north of Southeast McLoughlin Boulevard.
+It continues parallel to this road through to Milwaukie.
 After a stop at Main Street in downtown Milwaukie, the line traverses the Kellogg Bridge across Kellogg Lake to 22nd Avenue.
 From here, the tracks leave the viaduct and again travel at-grade alongside McLoughlin Boulevard to a three-track stub terminal at Park Avenue in Oak Grove, just south of Milwaukie proper.